 Elee completed her PhD at the School of Museum Studies, University of Leicester in 2014.
 Her thesis title was “Crystal Teeth and Skeleton Eggs: Snapshots of young children’s experiences in a natural history museum”.
 The project took a child-centric approach to exploring what children aged four and five years experience when they visit a natural history museum with their family.
 The research was carried out at the beautiful Oxford University Museum of Natural History.

 The research can be summarised in two main questions: What are young children experiencing when they interact with natural history in a museum setting?
 And what methods can we use to understand children’s experiences in these settings?
-My intention was to find ways of providing pre-literate children with a voice within the museum literature, to which end I used children’s photography as a way of actively focusing the participants on communicating their experiences within the museum.
-My findings included a detailed exploration of children’s observation skills, their fascination with ferocious predators, the ways in which they and their families navigate the museum together, and confirmation of photography as an excellent research tool in museum settings.
+Elee’s intention was to find ways of providing pre-literate children with a voice within the museum literature, to which end she used children’s photography as a way of actively focusing the participants on communicating their experiences within the museum.
+Her findings included a detailed exploration of children’s observation skills, their fascination with ferocious predators, the ways in which they and their families navigate the museum together, and confirmation of photography as an excellent research tool in museum settings.

 Elee always wanted to publish her research in book form.
 Unfortunately, she died whilst the book was still in draft form at the planning stage.
 Dr. Will Buckingham helped bring the project to completion, and Elee’s work is now published as “Snapshots of Museum Experience: Understanding Child Visitors Through Photography“, to be published by Routledge in 2018.